 Today, ACFO-ACAF is recognized as a professional association, an advocate for prudent financial management and a valued stakeholder in the public sector financial management community.
 With more than 20 years of constructive labour relations, ACFO-ACAF vigilantly advocates on behalf of its members and ensures that Financial Officers are respected and valued for their contributions to Canada.

-All members of the Financial Management group in the federal public service and at NAV Canada are dues-paying members of ACFO.
+All members of the Comptrollership Goup in the federal public service and the Financial Officer group at NAV Canada are dues-paying members of ACFO-ACAF.
 However, in order to enjoy the full benefits of membership, members must register with the Association.

 Registering your membership allows you to: